walkercraig/walkercraig/_posts/2020/2020-12-31-for-auld-lang-syne-2020.md

 His official cause of death was renal failure.
 For those who don't want to search, his kidneys gave out.
 We'd find out toward the end, kidney failure can cause a similar type of itch to the aforementioned eczema.

 I don't blame his doctors and I don't blame my Dad.
 He'd known his general practitioner for decades and he mostly wouldn't have wanted to bother him and get in his way while they were trying to deal with whatever it is this was or will ultimately turn out to be.

 In case you forgot, it's a sad truth to life that death is coming for us all and there are other health problems that exist.
+And, in case you forgot, without that sad truth, none of us would know the sweet.

 Would Dad have gone to the hospital sooner or pushed to see his general practitioner about how he was feeling sooner if there were not mandated lockdowns?
 If everything he saw on television and the internet were not filled with fear porn about an invisible monster coming to terrorize and ravage our families?
 If everywhere he went he didn't encounter terrified people suddenly forced into a stark confrontation with the reality of their impending death?

 I don't know.
 I doubt it, if I'm being honest.
 He could be a stubborn bastard.

+I want to be clear this is not an elegy.
+I did write something about him and there's a lot more within myself than I could ever fully put down on paper.
+In any case, what I have to say about him and how I felt about him is for me, him, and God alone.

-I admit I'm sad and angry that this was the last year he got to experience but I am keenly aware that not everyone is given as much as he was.
+I am keenly aware that not everyone is given as much as he was.
+Still, I admit I'm sad and angry that this was the last year he got to experience.

 I mostly just miss my Dad.

-But this is not an elegy.
-I did write something about him and there's a lot more within myself than anything I could ever fully put down on paper.
-In any case, what I have to say about him and how I felt about him is for me, him, and God alone.

 This opener is just to provide you some context.
 To try to briefly explain where I've been and why I've decided to start this annual New Year's column.
 Going forward, I'm not sure if I'll publish it on New Year's Eve or New Year's Day, but I'm going to try and rewrite this same piece every New Year's.